benkoren/benkoren.github.io/_posts/2017-10-28-local-development-chromebook-amazon-lightsail.markdown

 ### Setting up the Chromebook
+The `.pem` file given to us by Lightsail is not quite digestible enough for the application we'll be using.
+To fix this, we'll need to enable Chrome's Developer Mode, which will allow us to run the necessary commands.
+Be warned: turning on Developer Mode will reset your Chromebook to factory settings, which wipes out local storage.
+This would be a good time to make sure your Google account syncing is set up.
+If this is an issue for you, then you may consider converting your `.pem` file on another machine and then transferring the necessary files to your Chromebook.

+#### Enable Developer Mode
+_(Hint: if you're reading this on the same machine on which you'll be performing the steps, then you may want to write the steps on a scratchpad.)_

+First, we'll boot the Chromebook in Recovery Mode by holding down the *Esc* and *Refresh* (F3) keys and then tap the *Power* key.

+(TODO: Insert photo)

+Your machine will reboot, and you will be presented with a recovery screen.
+Press *Ctrl-D*.

+(TODO: Insert photo)

+You'll then be asked if you'd like to turn off OS Verification.
+Press *Enter*.

+Note: when you reboot (and every time you boot), you'll be told that OS Verification is off and that you can press the spacebar to re-enable it.
+Do _not_ press Space.

+#### Convert our SSH Key

+todo

+Email yourself the converted key

+#### Install and configure SSH Client

 On your Chromebook, install the [Secure Shell][secureshell] extension.
 This is highly-preferred over the built-in SSH client in Chrome because of the _Comfy Factor_ requirement.